Captain Cloud's Music Lists

 U.S.A.

-(321) 952-6973 (but try to email me first...)
+(321) 952-6973 (but always try to email me first...)

-My Email Address: capcloud AT hawklord DOT com
+My Email Address: capcloud AT

 Sigh.

-duplicating equipment is not up to my standards, and many of my VHS tapes are
+My video duplicating equipment is not up to my standards, and many of my VHS tapes are

-now 10+ years old.
+now 20+ years old.
 So, to avoid upsetting any traders who end up unhappy

 with any videos that I would send them, I am choosing to stop trading videos

-completely at this time.
-In fact, I no longer even own two HiFi VCRs so I cannot dub analog copies anyway!
+In fact, I no longer even own two working HiFi VCRs, so I could not dub analog copies anyway!

 RATING CODES